Comparisons

 When Theragun Is Still Worth It

-• Bluetooth force feedback with Therabody app
+• Bluetooth force feedback through the Therabody app

 Get smarter about health tech